kangmg/microsolvator/docs/usage.md

 Callbacks that only accept `(command, workdir)` also work; the environment argument is optional.

+### Live Logging

+By default, CREST stdout/stderr are streamed to `crest_run.log` inside the working directory while the process runs.
+Supply `log_file="custom.log"` (or an absolute path) to change the destination, or `log_file=None`/`""` to disable streaming.

+Custom `run_command` callbacks receive the resolved log path as the fourth argument and may implement bespoke logging.

 ## Constraint Handling

 If `constrain_solute=True` or `constrained_indices` are provided, an `.xcontrol` file is written in the working directory and `--nopreopt` is appended to the command (unless already enabled in the config).